 A limited number of people are now allowed every year for carefully organized Bhutan tours for cultural, trekking and climbing vacations.
 Wedged between India and China, Bhutan’s terrain ranges from tropical southern foothills near the sea level to heights of over 24,000 ft.
 The travelers encounter the full glory of an ancient land through its strategic monastic fortresses known as Dzongs, numerous ancient temples and monasteries which dot the countryside.

-Private trip of Bhutan Nepal Tibet Tours starts everyday – Contact us today This tour we can start either from Nepal or Bhutan or Tibet, it’s flexible Program, and mostly private Trip. or you may join our already confirmed group.
+Private trip of Bhutan Nepal Tibet Tour starts everyday – Contact us today.
+This tour we can start either from Nepal or Bhutan or Tibet, it’s flexible Program, and mostly private Trip. or you may join our already confirmed group.

 It’s a spectacular flight offering views of snow capped mountains of the eastern Himalayas.
 Upon arrival at Paro airport, we are met by Bhutanese Guide and transferred to Thimphu-the capital city of Bhutan.
 Thimphu walking tour Overnight at Hotel